rakudo-p5/v5/README.md

 v5
 ==

-v5.pm for rakudo
+Perl5.pm for rakudo

-Currently v5.pm is compiled into perl5.pbc as 'use v5' is currently a noop in rakudo so temporarily use 'use perl5'.
+Currently Perl5.pm will only be imported if you do 'use Perl5'.
+In near future this module will be picked up for statements like 'use v5;' and 'use 5.10'.

-make # build everything
+This module is not installable via panda yet, and can only be used if your Cwd is the repo's root directory and if you set PERL6LIB to 'blib'.

-make spectest # run the tests form roast5 we pass
+make                             # build everything make spectest                    # run all tests form roast5 we pass make fulltest                    # run all tests form roast5, even those we do not pass yet make test test_file=t/v5/basic.t # run a single test file (using fudge)

 PERL6LIB=blib perl6 t/v5/basic.t # run a file